jaspector

 A Building and/or Zoning Permit is required prior to construction, reconstruction, alteration, or change of use of any structure or lot within unincorporated Sheridan County.
 Additional specific permits required: Driveway Permit for any new or changed driveway accessing a County road; Septic Permit for new or replacement septic systems (including partial replacements); Flood Plain Development Permit for any activity within a FEMA-designated county floodplain area.

+Not all construction work requires a permit in unincorporated Sheridan County, WY.
 The following work is generally exempt: Agricultural structures and uses (eligible parcels only; requires Agricultural Covenant or Large Acreage Exemption); Family land transfers (Family Exemption available; does not automatically exempt from building permit requirements).
 Note: Agricultural/Large-Lot exemptions are available in-office only (not downloadable).
 Contact Public Works to determine eligibility.
 Ranching heritage means a significant number of parcels may qualify for agricultural classifications that reduce or eliminate permit requirements for certain farm, ranch, or outbuilding structures.
+When in doubt, confirm with the local building department before starting work.